MrPotato30/spudjs-docs/README.md

 If you reading this - you probably wanted pagination, don't worry, we gotchu!

-First of all, install the package
+First, install the package.
+(No shit, Sherlock)
 ```
 npm i spud.js@latest
 ```